teusH/MySense/README.md

 Due to airflow the sensors need to be cleaned periodically.
 The Plantower sensor is hard to clean as it cannot be opened.

-Plantower dust sensor measures also PM0.3, PM0.5, PM1 and PM5.
+Plantower dust sensor measures also PM0.3, PM0.5, PM1 and PM5 as PM counts.

-Plantower and Nova dust sensors use USB bus.
-The values are privided in mass values.
+Both Plantower and Nova dust sensors use USB bus.
+The values are provided in mass values.
 The conversion from particle count to mass is not made public.

+All these PM counting based sensors show an exponential overcalculated value on higher rel. humidity.
+Research is going on to correct it to values which are compatible with e.g. BAM1020 reference sensors.

 Calibration test results (April 2018) with 3 sensor kits, indoor test of 2 weeks with 5 minute samples:
 1. reference kit with PMS7003